-- Generally, body copy is set in serif type.
+Generally, body copy is set in serif type.
 The serifs have "feet" at the ends of the strokes of the letters that link letters into words and words into lines that improve readability.
-Body copy is generally set 9 pt. or 10 pt. - The other school of thought on body copy is that sans serif is fine for body copy and, indeed, many children's books are in sans serifs as are other books.
+The other school of thought on body copy is that sans serif is fine for body copy and, indeed, many children's books are in sans serifs as are other books.
 Body copy is generally set in 9 or 10 point and should be a readable font.